Rated 'Excellent' on Trustpilot

 • Increased heart rate

-If you're regularly experiencing these symptoms on their own or in combination, it could be a sign your anxiety has become out of control and you should consult your GP or seek specialist help.
-It is also important to remember that natural changes in hormones through menopause can cause anxiety and mood swings, while mood swings are also the most common symptom of PMS.
+If you're regularly experiencing these symptoms on their own or in combination, you should consult your GP or seek specialist help.
+It is also important to remember that natural changes in hormones through menopause can cause anxiety and mood swings, while mood swings are also the most common symptom of PMS

 Impact of stress on daily life